GT-McDowell-Lab/PyCAC/docs/chapter5/deform.md

 ### Description

-This command sets up the homogeneous deformation of the simulation cell.
+This command sets up the strain-controlled or stress-controlled homogeneous deformation of the simulation cell.
 Note that the curly brackets `{` and `}` in the syntax/examples are to separate different deformation modes, the number of which is `def_num`; all brackets should not be included in preparing `cac.in`.

 The deformation is applied only if `boolean_def` = _t_.
 The coarse-grained and atomistic domains are deformed only if `boolean_cg` and `boolean_at` are _t_, respectively.